-Morris dancing apparently disappeared from Chipping Campden after the closure of the Dover's Games, but in 1895 Denis Hathaway revived and created an entirely new dance form.
-In 1910 Denis was known to have told Cecil Sharp that the Campden dances proper had been discontinued fifty years previously.
-The outbreak of World War I brought an end to regular performances, but in 1919 a 'Jazz Band' was formed to raise money for the war memorial and morris dances were performed by members as part of the entertainment.
+Morris dancing apparently disappeared from Chipping Campden after the closure of the Dover's Games in 1852, but in 1895 Denis Hathaway revived them.
+The outbreak of World War I brought an end to regular performances, but in 1919 a 'Jazz Band' was formed to raise money for the war memorial and morris dances were performed as part of the entertainment.
 The band disbanded in 1921 but morris dancing gained strength.
-Denis died in 1926, but brother, Fred and son Bert continued in his wake and there were Hathaway musicians and dancers until the death of Alf Hathaway in 2007.
+Denis died in 1926, but brother Fred and son Bert continued in his wake and there were Hathaway musicians and dancers until the death of Alf Hathaway in 2007.

 Robert Dover's "Olympick Games"

-Dover's Games are held on Friday after Spring Bank Holiday on Dover’s Hill, a natural amphitheatre above Chipping Campden.
+Dover's Games were formerly held at the end of Whit Week but are now held on the Friday after Spring Bank Holiday, on Dover’s Hill, a natural amphitheatre above Chipping Campden.

 Robert Dover was a lawyer who, in 1612, transformed a small local gathering into the Cotswold ‘Olympicks’, a popular and fashionable event, celebrated in verse by contemporary poets, including Ben Jonson and Thomas Heywood, in Annalia Dubrensia, published in 1636.